 The doctors and sisters are available to give telephone advice.
 These appointments can be made on the day or prebooked.

 The sisters at Lenham are available to give telephone advice and will call you back if busy.
 The Doctors at Lenham have pre-designated telephone consultation slots.
 These can be pre-booked over the phone.
 If you feel that it is appropriate to speak to a Doctor in this way, or if you would like advice about medication then you may use the telephone slots rather than an appointment.
 Please be aware that for confidentiality reasons, the doctor or nurse will not leave a telephone answering machine message if you do not answer the phone, unless specifically asked to do so.

 Routine Telephone Appointments

 Available up to 6 weeks in advance for those patients who need to discuss test results or non-urgent problems.
-Or, patients may have a concern and not wish to make an appointment until they have discussed this with the doctor.
+Or, for patients who may have a concern and who do not wish to make an appointment until they have discussed this with the doctor.

 Functional Cookies are enabled by default at all times so that we can save your preferences for cookie settings and ensure site works and delivers best experience.

 This website uses Google Analytics to collect anonymous information such as the number of visitors to the site, and the most popular pages.